 Type 2 diabetes, on the other hand, is often a result of poor dietary and lifestyle habits.
 Yes, people can have a genetic predisposition to type 2 diabetes, but individuals who are obese—weighing more than 20 percent more than the ideal weight for their height—tend to be at the highest risk, due in part to the fact that excess body fat releases substances called cytokines that negatively affect cells' sensitivity to insulin.

 Leading up to type 2 diabetes, the pancreas still makes insulin, but your body doesn't use it properly.
 This is called insulin resistance.
-"With insulin resistance your cell receptor sites are blunted and blocked because of inflammation or toxins, and you're left with a backup of insulin and blood sugar, which is no bueno," Dr. Will Cole, D.C., functional medicine practitioner, told mbg.
+"With insulin resistance your cell receptor sites are blunted and blocked because of inflammation or toxins (anatomically, larger adipocytes3 have misshapen receptors and therefore insulin cannot properly bind), and you're left with a backup of insulin and blood sugar, which is no bueno," Dr. Will Cole, D.C., functional medicine practitioner, told mbg.

 Because of this, glucose builds up in the bloodstream, causing the pancreas to make even more insulin in an attempt to usher that glucose into cells—but it still doesn't work.
 Eventually, the pancreas gets tired and stops producing sufficient quantities of insulin to regulate blood sugar—at which point someone would be diagnosed with type 2 diabetes.
 Left unregulated, blood sugar levels can get dangerously high, leading to serious health problems such as heart disease, stroke, kidney disease, eye problems, nerve damage, and foot problems.

 Is reversing diabetes possible?
 Here's what the research says